emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

 # Emily Kretschmer's Notes

 ## June 16
-- [ ] check back in w/ Emily about osmdata package
+- [ ] check back in w/ Emily about osmdata package -- wait won't need this for murals but yes for newspapers potentially?

 ## June 15
 ### Todo